Wednesday, May 04, 2011

 Most of these animals are very weary of humans, and so remain out of sight, hidden, venturing forth only at the crepuscular hour to prowl around.
 Both mountains enjoy a world-class reputation for birding – herons, egrets, shorebirds, woodpeckers, swallows, swifts, flycatchers, wrens, warblers, hummingbirds, quail, owls, larks, wild turkeys, turkey vultures.

-Also many easy to spot raptors such as red-tailed and Cooper’s hawks, northern harriers, falcons, kites, and golden eagles, ever on the prowl for a tasty meal of vole, mole, rat, mouse and pocket gopher.
+Also, many easy to spot raptors such as red-tailed and Cooper’s hawks, northern harriers, falcons, kites, and golden eagles, ever on the prowl for a tasty meal of vole, mole, rat, mouse and pocket gopher.
 Birdsong enlivens everything along the trail!

 Mount Tamalpais has a flourishing steelhead / rainbow trout migration spawning history.
 Originating high up on Mount Tamalpais, these streams – Lagunitas Creek being the most famous speak to a greater preservation of pristine conditions and more successful restoration efforts in Marin County.
 Mount Diablo cannot lay claim to a spawning migration today.